 These printable are available in the printable collection – a portion of my site that is only for newsletter subscribers.
 It's absolutely free to join my email list and get access to these and dozens of home and organization printables!
-Click here to get access or use the form below.
+Click here to get access.

 You can see the example of how we're filling in our schedule above.
 Again, not over-structured, and using lots of the routines and resources we already had in place.
 As an added element, both my husband and I will be working from home now – I put an asterisk next to the items that my children will be expected to do independently – those will be times that, hopefully, I can get a little bit of work in.

 The chores I'm using for both the kids and adults are primarily from Journey to Clean, my home cleaning system.
 I try to get my chores completed during this block or during an independent time for the kids…Emmie does hers during that first block (I outlined our kid chore system here).
 Most academic times consist of her at-home learning assigned from her school.
 It normally takes us about 2 hours a day (with lots of breaks).
 Other than that, we're either outside or in a rest time!
 For Jackson (my 4 year old), I'm doing very limited academic time honestly.
 I've seen multiple sources that recommend under an hour of day of actual academic activities for preschoolers – so we're doing lots of conversational learning, a few little activities his preschool recommends, and an educational show or two.

 I wanted to also do a little round-up of free items online that can be used right now.
 Many companies are offering their services for free to ease the burden on parents right now.
 I've already started using a few of these and have been really pleased!

 - Brainpop is giving free access during the time of school closures.
 You can fill out the form to gain access here.